 3. How many people does UNHCR care for?

-At the end of 2017, the number of people of concern to UNHCR stood at 68.5 million.
-These included 25.4 million refugees, 40 million internally displaced people and 3.1 million asylum seekers.
-Over half of these are women and children.
+At the end of 2022, the number of people of concern to UNHCR stood at 108.4 million.
+These included 35.3 million refugees, 62.5 million internally displaced people and 5.4 million asylum seekers.

-UNHCR operates in 128 countries.
+UNHCR operates in 135 countries.
 We are active in nearly all refugee situations and crises worldwide.
-From Colombia to Kenya and from Iraq to Afghanistan, UNHCR is there to help uprooted people.
+From Colombia to Kenya, from Iraq to Afghanistan and from Ukraine to Pakistan, UNHCR is there to help uprooted people.
 We provide basic services, offer legal protection, and work to develop lasting solutions for refugees and other displaced people.

 4. What is the breakdown of UNHCR’s budget?